Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Introduction

 \subsection{Related works}

 Since the wireless channel is interference-limited, designing efficient interference management strategies has a long research history~\cite{InterferenceManagement}.
 Recent studies have explored spectrum sharing and interference suppression techniques in integrated HAPS-terrestrial networks.
 To this end, the authors in \cite{SpectrumSharing} proposed an interference canceler and coordination mechanism to facilitate spectrum sharing between HAPS and terrestrial systems.
 In \cite{HAPSIM-Cell}, the authors introduced a cell design method for HAPS aimed at extending coverage while maintaining coexistence with terrestrial mobile networks.
 In addition,~\cite{HAPSIM-TVT} presented a codebook-based interference suppression approach for space-air-ground integrated networks, demonstrating improved performance in managing inter-tier interference.
 In our previous work~\cite{Our-WCL}, we developed an interference management algorithm for an integrated HAPS-terrestrial network, leveraging subcarrier allocation and power control.
+More recently, the authors in~\cite{HuseyinArslan} proposed an interference mitigation framework to enable coexistence between NTN and terrestrial networks.

-Furthermore, in~\cite{our-CL} and \cite{our-ICC}, we formulated three interference management problems aimed at optimizing user association and beamforming weights under different objective functions: weighted sum rate, max-min fairness, and proportional fairness (PF).
+Among the existing approaches for managing interference, beamforming weight design has emerged as an efficient strategy~\cite{BFforIM}.
+To this end, in~\cite{our-CL} and \cite{our-ICC}, we developed three centralized interference management algorithms aimed at optimizing user association and beamforming weights under different objective functions: weighted sum rate (WSR), max-min fairness (MMF), and proportional fairness (PF).
 The performance of the proposed algorithms was subsequently evaluated in both vHetNets and standalone terrestrial network scenarios.
-More recently, the authors in~\cite{HuseyinArslan} proposed an interference mitigation framework to enable NTN and terrestrial network coexistence.
+Furthermore, the authors in \cite{HetNetBF} formulated a max-min sum rate beamforming design problem in a HetNet with hardware impairments.
+In~\cite{REBF}, a centralized beamforming weight design algorithm was proposed for cell-free terrestrial networks to optimize the tradeoff between energy efficiency and SE.
+However, due to the high computational and signaling overheads associated with centralized algorithms, significant efforts have also been devoted toward developing distributed algorithms.